nice-game-hints/night-of-the-rabbit/04-mw-magician/100-waternut.md

 You need [professional jokes](105-jokes.md).
 Mr. Churchmouse gives you a pen and paper to collect better jokes.

 # I have three full jokes!
 Nice.
-Go tell them to the audience.
+Go tell the genuine Mousewood jokes to the audience.